Taiyuan Shanxi, China Travel Guide

 Do not photograph sensitive government or military installations.
 Be mindful of privacy when photographing people in public spaces.
 Avoid intrusive photography.

-Engage respectfully with Taiyuan'its heritage and traditions.
+Engage respectfully with Taiyuan'the culture and traditions.
 Your interactions foster a good experience for everyone.